yychai74/modified-SPICE-score/README.md

 ## Usage

-The requirements and dependencies is the same with [SPICE](https://github.com/peteanderson80/SPICE).
+The requirements and dependencies are the same with [SPICE](https://github.com/peteanderson80/SPICE).

 `.\src\test\java\edu\anu\spice\SpiceTest.java` and `.\src\main\java\edu\anu\spice\SpiceScorer.java` have been modified according to our requirements.
 All you need to do is to simplely run `SpiceTest.java`.